Correlated Structural and Optical Characterization of Hexagonal Boron Nitride: Introduction

-Techniques such as photoluminescence (PL) microscopy and scanning electron microscopy (SEM) have previously been employed to understand and create quantum emitters in hBN.
-PL provides valuable information about optical properties, including absorption and emission characteristics, while offering insight into chemical and electronic information \cite{Jungwirth2016,Wigger2019Phonon-assistedNitride}.
-SEM has been used to study surface topography and morphology \cite{Exarhos2017,Mendelson2019EngineeringNitride}, in addition to activating emission centers in hBN by electron irradiation \cite{Tran2016b,Breitweiser2020,Fournier2021Position-controlledNitride}.
-More recently, transmission electron microscopy (TEM) has been used as a means of studying quantum emission in hBN when paired with PL or cathodoluminescence spectroscopy \cite{Hayee2020,Li2023ProlongedEmitters}.
+Techniques such as photoluminescence (PL) microscopy and scanning electron microscopy (SEM) are commonly employed to characterize hBN.
+PL provides information about optical properties, including absorption and emission characteristics.
+For the study of quantum emitters, it provides essential chemical and electronic information \textit{via} the spectra of electronic and vibronic transitions \cite{Jungwirth2016,Exarhos2017,Wigger2019}, as well as spatial information regarding the emitters' density and brightness \cite{Breitweiser2020}.
+SEM has been used to study surface topography and morphology \cite{Exarhos2017,Mendelson2019EngineeringNitride}, in addition to activating emission centers in hBN \cite{Tran2016b,Breitweiser2020,Fournier2021Position-controlledNitride}.
+More recently, transmission electron microscopy (TEM) has been used as a means of probing quantum emission in hBN, particularly when paired with PL or cathodoluminescence spectroscopy \cite{Hayee2020,Li2023ProlongedEmitters}.
 TEMs enable direct observation of material structure down to the atomic level and are generally operated at much higher accelerating voltages than SEMs ($\sim$80--200 kV versus $\sim$5--30 kV), opening up a new regime of irradiation conditions to be explored for the possible creation of emitters \cite{Alem2009AtomicallyMicroscopy,Bui2023CreationIrradiation,Keneipp2024NanoscaleBeam}.

-While the optical properties and material structure of hBN are well-studied separately, few studies have investigated them in parallel.
+While the optical properties and material structure of hBN are often studied separately, few studies have investigated them in parallel.
 The absence of studies employing both TEM and PL microscopy can be partially attributed to the disparity in scale at which these two techniques operate.
-Confocal PL studies in the visible-wavelength range are typically limited to a resolution of $\sim$300 nm, whereas TEM studies can achieve atomic resolution.
-By combining both of these techniques, the capabilities of TEM can be leveraged to help determine the structural and chemical composition of quantum emitters identified via PL microscopy.
+Confocal PL studies in the visible-wavelength range are typically limited by diffraction to a resolution of $\sim$300 nm, whereas TEM studies can achieve atomic resolution.
+By combining both of these techniques, the capabilities of TEM can be leveraged to elucidate the structural and chemical composition of quantum emitters identified via PL microscopy.